 Program Description

 State pupil transportation aids are determined under the provisions of Wis.
 Stat. §.
 121.58.
 The appropriation for reimbursement of transporting public and nonpublic school pupils who are actually transported is found in Wis.
 Stat. §.
 20.255(2)(cr).
-Review the following two documents for important information regarding COVID-19 guidance:
+Review the following documents for important information regarding COVID-19 guidance:

 Click below for more information: